 How to Select the Right Evaluation for Your Nonprofit Programs

-Goal-based evaluation: Did the project reach its goals?
-Depending on the goal you’re evaluating, this type of evaluation can be either simple or complex: Establish an AIDS awareness program in the southeastern quadrant of the city that reaches 500 individuals during its first year.
+Goal-based evaluation: In a goal-based evaluation, you measure what took place and compare it to the original intentions.
+Did the project reach its goals?
+For example, your goal may be to “establish a tuberculosis awareness program in the southeastern quadrant of the city that reaches 500 individuals during its first year.”

 Determining whether a program was established is simple; figuring out how many people the program actually reached is a little more difficult.
 This answer depends, of course, on what method the project is using to reach people.
-In other words, you must define what you mean by reach before you start the program.
+In other words, you must define what you mean by “reach” before you start measuring the program’s results.

 Outcomes (or impact) evaluation: In an outcomes evaluation, you ask whether you met your objectives and outcomes.
 Did the project have the desired outcome and make a meaningful difference?
 Although it requires time and attention, this type of evaluation is relatively straightforward.